-Where I really think this racket excelled was returning weak second serves as I felt like I could really go for my shots as I had the confidence that the power and control provided by the racket would put my opponent under pressure.
+Where I really think this racket excelled was returning weak second serves as I felt like I could really go for my shots.

-Overall, I would give the tennis racket, 8 out of 10 on the return of serve.
+Overall, I would give the racket, 8 out of 10 on the return of serve.

 I really wasn’t expecting the Clash 98 to be anywhere near as good as my old RF97 when it came to volleys.

-However, I was pleasantly surprised by how good and how stable the racket was at the net.
+However, I was pleasantly surprised by how good and how stable the frame was at the net.

 It definitely has a different feel to the RF97 and it does take a little time to adjust to it but when you do it is a real weapon at the net.

-Overall, I would give the tennis racket 9 out of 10 on volleys.
+Overall, I would give the racket 9 out of 10 on volleys.

 Overall Score (8.5/10)

-The arm friendliness of the racket is also worth its weight in gold as I am now able to play for 2 hours and not feel anything in my arm the next day.
+Its arm friendliness is also worth its weight in gold as I am now able to play for two hours and not feel anything in my arm the next day.

-If you are a Wilson Pro Staff RF97 Autograph user and/or you have a one handed backhand and you are looking for a lighter and more arm friendly tennis racket to switch to, then I can highly recommend the WIlson Clash 98.
+If you are a Wilson Pro Staff RF97 Autograph user and/or you have a one handed backhand and you are looking for a lighter and more arm friendly option to switch to, then I can highly recommend the Clash 98.

 Where can you buy the Wilson Clash 98 V1

-You will find the Wilson Clash 98 in most good online tennis shops like Tennis Warehouse, Tennis Express and Amazon (see link below).
+You will find the Clash 98 in most good online tennis shops like Tennis Warehouse, Tennis Express, and Amazon (see link below).

-Version 1 of the Clash 98 is currently on sale but Wilson released Version 2 of the racket in 2022.
+Version 1 is currently on sale but Wilson released Version 2 in 2022, with only small changes being made.

-If you want to buy the Wilson Clash 98 V1 and you want to support our site then consider purchasing the racket through Amazon by clicking on the button below as we will receive a small commission at no extra cost to you.
+If you want to buy it and you want to support our site then consider purchasing it through Amazon by clicking on the button below as we will receive a small commission at no extra cost to you.